bjpark0805/Corona_defense/README.md

 # Corona_defense

-This package provides an implementation of defense arcade game with pygame and python.
+This package provides an implementation of simple defense arcade game with pygame and python.
-The story of the game is defending corona virus pendamic of 2020 in Korea.
+Play the game by defending corona viruses arriving the endline by building medical centers.
+Medical centers will throw cure bombs which could burst conona viruses.
+The story of the game is based on Covid-19 pendamic of 2020 in Korea.

 ![game_image](https://user-images.githubusercontent.com/31841384/104996822-e4b50080-5a6b-11eb-9c7d-b80d69aba477.png)